 Dress appropriately for the job: all staff are expected to project a professional image that sets positive dress and grooming examples for students.
 Clothing must be neat, clean, in good repair, and appropriate for on the job appearances at all times.
 Employees should not wear see-through clothing, torn clothing, short or very tight-fitting clothing, sweat suits or shorts.
-Liquor, tobacco, drugs, drug paraphernalia, profanity, or sexually suggestive statements, pictures, and or implied references are not allowed on clothing or any personal property on school grounds.
-You will probably find collared shirts or blouse/pants, blouse/skirt or dresses appropriate for most programs.
-There may be designated jeans days in your building, check with your supervising teacher or building principal.
+Liquor, tobacco, drugs, drug paraphernalia, profanity, or sexually suggestive statements, pictures, and/or implied references are not allowed on clothing or any personal property on school grounds.
+Check your school's dress code policy for specific details.